jennpeare/jennpeare.github.io/_posts/2014-04-26-java-multithreading-noodle-gourmet-edition.md

 ---
 layout: post
-title: Java multithreading: Noodle Gourmet edition
+title: Java multithreading - Noodle Gourmet edition
 ---

 It's the night before my Software Methodology exam, Vicki and I are hungry and decided to order food from Noodle Gourmet, and I think I am having too much fun learning how thread synchronization works in Java.